tree-annotation/tao-parser-scala/README.md

-# Reference parser for TAO in Java
+# Reference parser for TAO in Scala

 This is a parser for the [TAO syntax grammar](https://www.tree-annotation.org/#grammar).